leta199/Python-Fundamentals/README.md

 # Python Fundamentals

 Learning how to us basic Python functionality and features.
+This project is educational only and will cover the follows Python features:
+- Syntax, arithmetic and indentation
+- Data types
+- More complex Python functionality such as branching anf exception handling

 ## HOW IT'S MADE
 Languages used: Python verion 3.9.0